 File too big for an email attachment yet again?

-But that doesn't have to happen because there is a simple and secure solution: Cryptshare!
-With Cryptshare, you can not only send large files, but also do so in a way that is compliant with data protection.
-And what’s more:
+But that does not have to happen because there is a simple and secure solution: With Cryptshare, you can not only send large files, but also do so in a way that is compliant with data protection.
+And what's more:

 Cryptshare is super easy to use – if you can use email, you can use Cryptshare.
 This makes both users and admins happy!
-It’s simple: write a message, insert files via drag & drop, and click send.
-That's it!
+It is simple: write a message, insert files via drag & drop, and click send.

 Want it to be even more convenient?
 There are integrations for Outlook and HCL Notes.
-And if you want to boost digitalisation in your enterprise and connect an in-house tool, you can do so with the Cryptshare API.
-You take care of your work, and Cryptshare will take care of the digital logistics.
+And if you want to boost digitalization in your enterprise and connect an in-house tool, you can do so with our API.
+You take care of your work, and we will handle the digital logistics.

-Just so you know: Cryptshare works bidirectionally, which means that all of your contact partners can also send messages and files back to you securely and confidentially - without additional costs, training or further effort.
+Our solution also works bidirectionally, which means that all of your contact partners can also send messages and files back to you securely and confidentially - without additional costs, training, or further effort.
 To learn more about how to enable secure digital communication for your entire workforce, try Cryptshare or ask us for a consultation!

-Large files and data transfers in companies and organisations
+Large files and data transfers in companies and organizations

 Requirements for file transfers are constantly increasing:

 In the modern business world, sending data is a regular part of everyday work - and will become even more important in the future.
-It is important for every organisation to enable its staff to transfer large files of several GB and to meet the following requirements in particular:
+It is important for every organization to enable its staff to transfer large files of several gigabytes, and to meet the following requirements in particular:

 Data protection requirements